-People will say i treated Violet like a paice of furniture you favored although it needed something every day to heap it steady and upright.
-I don't know.
-I don't know.
-I sell trust; I make things easy.
-But since Victory, I never got too close weaplybody.
-Gittan and Stuck, we close, but not like it is with somebody know you from when you was born and you got to manhood at the se My mind.
 And I made up my mind to follow you too.
 That's something I know how to do from way back.
 Maybe I didn't tell you that part about me.
-My gift in the woods that eve he looked up to and he was the best there ever was.
+My gift in the woods that even he looked up to and he was the best there ever was.
 Ever.

-I was born and raised in Vienna.
-Rhoda and Frank William took me in right away and raised me along with their own six.
-Her last child was three months old when she took me in, and me and him were closer than many brothers I've seen.
+"I was born and raised in Vienna, Vesper County.
+Rhoda and Frank Williams took me in right away and raised me along with their own six.
+Her last child was three months old when Mrss.
+Rhoda took me in , and me and him were closer than many brothers I've seen.
 Victory was his name.
-Victory William.
-MIss Rhoda named me Joseph after her father, but neither she nor Mr. Frank either thought to give me a last name.
+Victory Willams.
+Miss Rhoda named me Joseph afer her father, but neither she nor Mr. Frank either thought to give me a last name.
 She never pretended I was her natural child.
-When she parcelled out chors or favors she say "You are just like my own."
-That 'like' I gues it was made me ask her--I don't belive I was three yet--where my real paretns were.
+When she parcelled out chores or favors whe say "You are just like my own."
+That 'like' I guess it was made me ask her--I don't believe I was three yet--where my real parents were.
 She looked down at me, over her shoulder, and gave me the sweetest smile, but sad someway, and told me they disappeared without a trace.
 The way I heard it I understood her to mean the 'trace' they disappeared without was me.
 The first day I got to school I knew I had to have two names.
 I told the teacher Joseph Trace.
 Victory turned his whole self around.